 These skills take a lot of thinking and holding the hand steady.

-If we take the time to implement activities for preschool and strengthen the muscles now, they can focus on the harder parts like letter formation later.
+If we take the time to implement activities for preschool and strengthen the muscles, they can focus on the more challenging parts like letter formation later.
 Read more on how to improve your child’s motor skills.

 RELATED: If you want to help your child with some prewriting activities, try these 25+ Activities to Improve your Toddler’s Pencil Grip.

 Pulling, pinching, and grasping is huge skills, and your dinner will be ready in no time!
 Next, head to our favorite toddler activity list for even more quick and easy ideas.

 - Save the Pumpkins! a Fine Motor Halloween Activity

 - Toddler Tape Roads; A Low-Prep Toddler Activity

 Activities on Demand

 Want great ideas without the ads?
 Download these 20 hands-on learning games for kids.

 Young children improve fine motor skills by using their small hands to pick up small objects and grasp them.
 Two-year-olds can improve motor skills when they eat, or when they do simple play invitations that involve using their hands.